mrazomej/phd/docs/src/chapter_04/section_04_fugacity.md

 induction profiles for strains in which $R=260$ and $N_S=1$, but a variable number of competitor sites $N_C$ with strong binding energy $\Delta
 \varepsilon_C = -17.0~k_BT$.
 In the presence of such a strong competitor, when
-$N_C > R$ the leakiness is greatly increased, as many repressors are siphoned into the pool of competitor sites.
+$N_C > R$, the leakiness is greatly increased, as many repressors are siphoned into the pool of competitor sites.
 This is most dramatic for the case where
 $\Delta \varepsilon_{RA} = -9.7~k_B T$, in which it appears that no repression occurs at all when $N_C = 500$.
 Interestingly, when $N_C < R$, the effects of